 [ (Fuel price per unit) divided by (fuel heat content per unit) ] multiplied by 1,000,000.

-However, there are other factors and issues related to the selection of a heating fuel or system:
+However, there are other factors and issues related to the selection of a heating fuel or heating system to consider:

-The U.S. Department of Energy has educational information on heating systems to help consumers when selecting heating systems.
+The U.S. Department of Energy has educational information on heating systems for consumers.

 Heat contents of various fuels and electricity

-(Note that there are 42 gallons in a barrel of heating oil and liquefied petroleum gas (LPG)/propane, and there are 100,000 Btu in a therm.)
+(Note: There are 42 U.S. gallons in a barrel of heating oil and liquefied petroleum gas (LPG)/propane, and there are 100,000 Btu in a therm.)